ArcturusSky/ArcturusSky/README.md

 - 🧑‍💻 **Previous experience in Information Sciences** and **Biblioteconomy** (specializing in library management, user services in university libraries).
 - 📚 **Strong attention to detail**.
 - 🗣️ **Fluent in both English and French**, making collaboration easy with international teams.
-- 🎮 **Avid gamer** – I enjoy playing almost any kind of genre, from little indie games to big AAA.
+- 🎮 **Avid gamer** – I enjoy playing almost any kind of genre, from little indie games to big AAA (except horror games).

 ---